The Gapyear.com Guide to Choosing a Backpack

 You're a backpacker, therefore it is your job to put a 'pack' on your 'back'.

 It's essential that you get a good one.
-If you're on a long trip, or have never had a backpack before, why not get a new one?
-Our 'Travel Kit' section is a good place to start if you're looking for a new backpack, but you're gonig to need to know which one to get first.
+If you're on a long trip, or have never had a backpack before, probably a new one.
 If the thing falls apart on you, or damages your back because it's the wrong shape, then it can ruin your trip.

 A Note about Backpacks